EYBlockchain/nightfall_3/doc/nightfall_node.md

 ### Set config items

 [ ] The `ENVIRONMENTS` object needs to be set for your deployment.
 There should be an `ENVIRONMENTS` object that matches the name of the deployment `ENVIRONMENT` variable (e.g. 'mumbai').
 Set the URLs so that the various Nightfall containers can find each other.
-If they are running on `localhost` then the values given in 'localhost' can be used.
+If they are running on `localhost` then the values given in 'mumbai' can be used.
 You have the option either to edit an existing object or to add your own.

 ## Create volumes for build and trusted setup artifacts